Madison for all ages

 The Veterans Museum on Capitol Square has plenty for children.

-Back at the Overture Center, crowds had come for the free International Festival.
+The next day, crowds arrived for the free International Festival.
 In the main theater, we watched students from the Trinity Academy of Irish Dance, legs flicking and kicking in uncanny precision.

 At the rotunda, where free children’s concerts are given every Saturday, we listened to the irresistible beat of the Goongoo Peas, later followed by the rollicking Yid Vicious and his klezmer band.